 Provide a description of the characteristics (including learning difficulties, substance abuse problems, and other special needs) of the children and youth who will be returning from correctional facilities and, as appropriate, other at-risk children and youth expected to be served by the program, and a description of how the school will coordinate existing educational programs to meet the unique educational needs of such children and youth.
 THIS ESSA PROVISION IS ADDRESSED BELOW: n/a Social, Health, and Other Services ESSA SECTION 1423(6) As appropriate, provide a description of how schools will coordinate with existing social, health, and other services to meet the needs of students returning from correctional facilities, at-risk children or youth, and other participating children or youth, including prenatal health care and nutrition services related to the health of the parent and the child or youth, parenting and child development classes, child care, targeted reentry and outreach programs, referrals to community resources, and scheduling flexibility.
 THIS ESSA PROVISION IS ADDRESSED BELOW: n/a Postsecondary and Workforce Partnerships ESSA SECTION 1423(7) As appropriate, provide a description of any partnerships with institutions of higher education or local businesses to facilitate postsecondary and workforce success for children and youth returning from correctional facilities, such as through participation in credit-bearing coursework while in secondary school, enrollment in postsecondary education, participation in career and technical education programming, and mentoring services for participating students.
-THIS ESSA PROVISION IS ADDRESSED BELOW: n/a Parent and Family Involvement ESSA SECTION 1423(8) Provide a description of formal agreements, regarding the program to be assisted, between the (A) LEA; and (B) correctional facilities and alternative school programs serving children and youth involved with the juvenile justice system, including such facilities operated by the Secretary of the Interior and Indian tribes.
-THIS ESSA PROVISION IS ADDRESSED BELOW: n/a
+THIS ESSA PROVISION IS ADDRESSED BELOW: n/a Parent and Family Involvement ESSA SECTION 1423(8) As appropriate, provide a description of how the program will involve parents and family members in efforts to improve the educational achievement of their children, assist in dropout prevention activities, and prevent the involvement of their children in delinquent activities.
+THIS ESSA PROVISION IS ADDRESSED BELOW:

+Program Coordination

-Program Coordination ESSA SECTION 1423(9-10)
+ESSA SECTION 1423(9-10)